yiisoft/yii2/docs/guide/runtime-routing.md

 The `catchAll` property should take an array whose first element specifies a route, and the rest of the elements (name-value pairs) specify the parameters to be [bound to the action](structure-controllers.md#action-parameters).

+> Tip: In practice this is used in production, not at stage of development.
+> It is recommended to use a production environment, while `catchAll` mostly used in production mode

 ## Creating URLs <span id="creating-urls"></span>